-In four seasons, Beard's student-athletes have been an All-American once (Sahith Theegala in 2017), medalists three times, earned 13 All-WCC honors (four on the first team) and made the WCC All-Academic squad five times (four on the first team).
+In five seasons, Beard's student-athletes have been an All-American once (Sahith Theegala in 2017), medalists three times, earned 13 All-WCC honors (eight on the first team) and made the WCC All-Academic squad five times (four on the first team).

-Under Beard, the Waves have posted three of the top four 18-hole scores in program history, and the program's best-ever 54-hole score.
+Under Beard, the Waves have posted four of the top five 18-hole team scores in program history, and the program's best-ever 54-hole score.

 "I am very excited that Michael Beard will be leading our men's golf program," Director of Athletics Steve Potts said at Beard's hiring.
 "He has an intense passion for Pepperdine golf and the ability to return our program to national prominence.
 We have high expectations for our men's golf team and Michael is committed to meeting those expectations.
 Most importantly, Michael is committed to the academic success of our student-athletes as well as the Christian mission of our institution."